PierreGrognet/ChIPseq_Workshop/qPCR.md

 In theory, the Cq of the Samples should not differ from the Input more than a factor of 4, but I consider that we are OK if we stay in that range (avoid exceeding a Sample>30)

-### qPCR mix

-Prepare a master mix for n+3 reactions (if you have 20 qPCR reaction to do, the mix should be prepared for 23 reactions)

-* Each qPCR reaction is assembled as follow:
-    + 5μl of 2X MasterMix
-    + 2μl H2O
-    + 1μl of primer mix 5μM
-    + 2μl of diluted DNA

 |<b>Figure -  Samples dilution|
 |:--:|